timescale/docs/timescaledb/how-to-guides/configuration/timescaledb-config.md

 ### `timescaledb.max_background_workers (int)`

 Max background worker processes allocated to TimescaleDB.
-Set to at least 1 + number of databases in Postgres instance to use background workers.
+Set to at least 1 + the number of databases loaded with TimescaleDB extension in a Postgres instance, to use background workers.
 Default value is 16.

 ## Distributed hypertables